pharo-project/pharo-vm/README.md

 # Pharo VM

-This is main branch of the Pharo VM.
+This is the main branch of the Pharo VM.

 For more details about the whole Pharo VM project refer to our [wiki](../../wiki).